LIA-UniBo/Liver_transplant/README.md

 # Liver_transplant
-Estimating the 5-year survival rate of liver transplant patients
+Estimating the 5-year survival of liver transplant patients